 - The first measurement science problem is the need for a consensus-based CPS Framework and methodology for developing, understanding and deploying engineered systems addressing the full range of CPS use cases, including integration across a broad range of disciplines and domains.
 The research plan provides for continued development and refinement of the CPS Framework and its concepts (e.g. trustworthiness, human interactions, and assurance) to serve as the basis for shared development, information exchange, and new formal methods needed to meet the complex challenges inherent in cyber-physical systems.
 The research plan also enables discovery of common principles applicable to many CPS implementations, and the identification of critical gaps in standards and metrics.

 - The second measurement science problem is the need for a platform for CPS experimentation and validation.
-The research plan provides for the development of a modular CPS testbed to support NIST measurement science development for CPS.
+The research plan provides for the development of an integrative, reconfigurable, reproducible, scalable and usable CPS testbed and its Universal CPS Environment for Federation (UCEF) to support NIST measurement science development for CPS.
 Integration of composability and modularity in the design of the CPS testbed allows its application to evaluating performance of CPS systems in multiple domains, enabling its use by a diversity of communities for a range of applications, and its agility and application at large scale through reconfigurable combinations with other testbeds at NIST, across the nation, and around the world.

 - The third measurement science problem is the need for NIST to lead in organizing technical work across multiple sectors, and in identifying and promoting innovation and industry-led technical convergence.
-The research, development and engagement plan includes bringing together governments/users (cities) and technology innovators (industry and academia) to demonstrate a scalable and reproducible model for incubation and deployment of interoperable, adaptable and configurable IoT/CPS technologies and solutions in Smart Communities/Cities.
-The use of Challenge initiatives, such the NIST Global Cities Teams Challenge, further creates a sense of community and shared purpose, creates new teams of innovators and adopters, mobilizes academic, commercial, and government resources toward shared objectives, facilitates the identification of standards and measurement needs, and highlights NIST's role as a neutral convener and technical expert in the CPS field.
+The research, development and engagement plan includes bringing together governments/users (cities) and technology innovators (industry and academia) to demonstrate a scalable and reproducible model for incubation and deployment of interoperable, adaptable and configurable IoT/CPS technologies and solutions in Smart and Secure Communities/Cities.
+These collaborative activities create a sense of community and shared purpose, mobilize academic, commercial, and government resources toward shared objectives, facilitates the identification of standards and measurement needs, and highlight NIST's role as a neutral convener and technical expert in the CPS/IoT field.

 What is the research plan?